 Motocross was known as “scrambles” when it was invented in the 1920s and the sport developed quickly throughout the 1930s.

-After World War Two, the FIM elevated this sport at international level by giving birth to the Motocross des Nations (official title in French, run with 500cc motorcycles only), a classic event which has been run annually ever since.
+After the war, the FIM elevated this sport at international level by giving birth to the Motocross des Nations (official title in French, run with 500cc motorcycles only), a classic event which has been run annually ever since.

-The inaugural MXdN event was held near The Hague, in the Netherlands, on July 20, 1947.
+The inaugural event was held near The Hague, in the Netherlands, on 20 July, 1947.
 Three nations were invited – the Netherlands, Belgium and Great Britain.
-Belgian rider Auguste Mingels was the fastest, but the Great Britain “A” team, with Bill Nicholson (BSA), Fred Rist (BSA) and Bob Ray (Ariel), won the first team title, ahead of the Belgian “B” squad.
+The Belgian rider Auguste Mingels was the fastest, but the Great Britain “A” team, with Bill Nicholson (BSA), Fred Rist (BSA) and Bob Ray (Ariel), won the first team title, ahead of the Belgian “B” squad.

 At the end of August 1949 it was the turn of Great Britain to host the final competition of the decade at Brands Hatch.
-Britain won the competition for the second time, thus keeping the cup indefinitely.
+Great Britain won the competition for the second time, thus keeping the Cup indefinitely.

 In the 50s, the British dominance was quite strong: Seven victories out of 10 in the Motocross des Nations before 1960.
 The only exceptions were the victories of Belgium in 1951 and Sweden in 1955 and 1958.